 Packet Pickup / Runner Check-In

 All participants must check in on race morning prior to the start of their event.
-Packet pickup will take place at the race start/finish area, Jackson Park Grove 19A or 19B.
+Packet pickup will take place near the race start/finish area, Jackson Park Grove 19A or 19B, specifically under the Lake Shore Drive pedestrian tunnel located down the hill and east of the parking lot.
 Packet pickup will begin at 7:00am and conclude prior to the start of each event.

 Everyone will receive a tech shirt.
 All 50K finishers (including early starters) will receive a finishers metal.
 First place overall male and female for each race will receive a plaque.